 Minimalism is kind of a trend these days, so go ahead and give up some of the things that are in your house (you’ll thank me when it comes time for spring cleaning).
 Start a donation box and goal yourself to put one thing every day for the next forty days.
 Or, if you really want to go for it, try the 40 Bags In 40 Days Challenge.

 Do a Digital Detox

 Granted, most of our jobs won’t allow us to do a complete digital detox, but maybe try doing it at home, or just reduce your overall intake of all things digital.
 Instead of flipping on the TV when you get home from work, try reading a book.
-Instead of hopping on social media, invite your friends over for a dinner where you can chat.
+Instead of hopping on social media, invite your friends over for a dinner where you can actually chat.

 Rethink Your Transportation

 This one’s pretty self-explanatory, but if you take a car everywhere you go, try not to.
 Take public transportation if that’s an option, or try walking or biking.
-If you must take a car, maybe look for carpooling options.
+If you must take a car, look for carpooling options.

 Rethink your Food

 A lot of people give up meat for Lent.
-This is always a good option, considering the environmental impacts of a lot of meet production industries.
+This is always a good option, considering the environmental impacts of a lot of meat production industries.
 Even more true of beef, as one expert went as far as to say that giving up beef would reduce your carbon footprint more than cars.
 So, if you have to choose just one, I’d go with that.

 You can also ditch all the processed and pre-made foods for forty days and try to cook everything from scratch.
 Or take it a step further and try the 100-mile diet, and cook with food sourced within a 100 mile radius.